 We hear the term self-care as a highly recommended practice these days.
 It must be even more important for oncology clients.
 Are there any at-home practices, big or small that you would suggest, skincare related or not?

 Let me answer this by what I’ve learned from my oncology clients: Rest, stay hydrated, don’t overdo it on the good days, learn to say no, learn to ask for help, have a positive attitude, surround yourself with positive people, avoid getting stressed, avoid people that bring you down, meditate, practice gratitude, express your emotions and put together a support team.

 For anything skincare related, use gentle, nourishing products and moisturize head to toe…often.
 The skin can get really dry and irritated.
 Seek the advice of your medical team should the skin begin to crack or develop open wounds.

-HobaCare Jojoba is not just for oncology clients – it’s for anyone looking for a pure, non-allergenic moisturizer.
+HobaCare Jojoba is not just for oncology esthetics treatments and services – it’s for anyone looking for a pure, non-allergenic moisturizer.
 Do you ever use HobaCare Jojoba personally, if not as a face and body moisturizer, for any of the lesser-known uses?
 (Such as a makeup remover, Gua Sha, hair conditioner, aromatherapy carrier, self-massage medium, sunburn soother, non-toxic kitchen cutting board conditioner, garden tool protectant, or leather sealant – just to name a few)